 Hyundai Ioniq 5 (Expected: 2021)

-This will be the first of Hyundai’s new all-electric sub-brand to use the Ioniq moniker, with more offerings on the cards.
+This will be the first of Hyundai’s new all-electric sub-brand to use the Ioniq moniker, though certainly not the last, with more offerings on the cards.
 Designed around the E-GMP platform devised by Hyundai and Kia there are plans afoot for no less than 23 EVs over the course of the next four years or so.

 The Hyundai Ioniq 5 is a mid-size crossover SUV that manages to blend bold styling with plenty of space on the inside.
 The 20-inch wheels, clam-shell hood and imposing front and rear lights make a statement.
 Meanwhile, the interior packs in some clever tricks, like a sliding center console, twin 12.25-inch screens on the dash along with a head-up display adding tech interest.

 You’ll be able to buy the Ioniq 5 in all-wheel-drive or rear-wheel-drive only with two battery sizes for good measure.
 The dual motor, all-wheel-drive model looks particularly interesting with 302bhp, a 0-62mph time of 5.2 seconds and a top speed of 115mph.

 Jeep’s Wrangler is an instantly recognisable design that’s been around for what seems like forever.
 But it could soon be revitalised with this Magneto EV concept.
 On face value you’re getting a Wrangler Rubicon, but underneath that familiar exterior lies an 800-volt system of quad battery packs that work together to produce 285 horsepower.